 Download “Taking Faith Home,” a weekly resource for families that offers devotions, a weekly prayer, Bible verse, and more.

-Contact Marietta to receive the “Forming Faith at Home” newsletter for families.
+Contact Marietta to receive Westminster’s “Forming Faith at Home” newsletter for families.
 It’s packed with activities and resources!

 Talking About Race: Resources for Children & Families